 To achieve net zero by 2030, we are taking the following steps:

 We are working with ecollective to measure and reduce our carbon footprint.
 By calculating our emissions, we can strive to lower them each year until we achieve our net zero emissions goal.
-By making small but effective changes, we can reduce the carbon emitted per employee each year in a practical way that complements our business operations.

-The core Travalyst team is small and remote-working, however as we are based internationally (currently in the UK, the USA, France, Spain, Germany, India and South Africa) as well as working with travel and technology companies from across the globe, taking a flight to a business related event is often the only viable option.
+The core Travalyst team is small and remote-working, however as we are based internationally (currently in the UK, the USA, mainland Europe, India and South Africa) as well as working with travel and technology companies from across the globe, taking a flight to a business related event is often the only viable option.
 Our company policy mandates that we always travel in economy (because travelling in premium economy or business class leaves a larger carbon footprint) but flights are still a large part of our emissions.

 We are working with Neste and Klimate on our carbon abatement and removal portfolio for the footprint we do have each year.
 We are learning and developing our approach as we go, meaning that we abate by a variety of methods at present (see below for more details).